History of ALL IN

 - We value leveraging the power of our public resources.

 - We believe innovative strategies are needed to have an impact on poverty and equity.

 - We value the sustainability of our work, our relationships, and our environment.

 Steering Committee Members

-ALL IN Alameda County (ALL IN) is governed by a steering committee chaired by Supervisor David Brown (District 3) and member, Supervisor Nate Miley (District 4).
+ALL IN Alameda County (ALL IN) is governed by a steering committee chaired by two Supervisors.
 The Steering Committee includes residents, government agencies, nonprofits, and business organizations.
 Members of the Steering Committee are appointed by the Alameda County Board of Supervisors.
 The Steering Committee is a space to generate ideas, share best practices, build consensus, and work across sectors to address issues of poverty and provide direction for community partners.
 ALL IN’s staff receives guidance from the members and direction from the chair and member of the Steering Committee.
 The Steering Committee chairman may take policy issues to the Alameda County Board of Supervisors for consideration.

 Strategies and Partnerships

 In keeping with ALL IN’s mission to lead, innovate, and collaborate across public, private, and community sectors to catalyze equitable policy and systems change, we have prioritized the following work for the next three years.
 ALL IN’s ultimate goal, seen at the top of the 2021-2024 Strategic Priorities pyramid, is to catalyze the systems change required to address the root causes of poverty.
 We do this through innovative programming.
 However, ALL IN will not be able to achieve these higher-order priorities unless we have clarity on our roles and work from a strong, sustainable foundation.